HirushaMalindra/python-mini-projects/Compass using python/README.md

-you should install #pip install matplotlib#
+To run this you have to install 2 libraries
+# 1. pip install matplotlib
+# 2. pip install numpy